fallen-icarus/cardano-loans/README.md

 To account for interest, collateral can only be taken proportional to the amount of the `loanOutstanding` paid off.
-This ensures there will always be collateral until the very end of the loan which helps incentivize proper behavior from borrowers.
+This ensures there will always be collateral until the very end of the loan which helps incentivize proper behavior from borrowers (unsecured loans are an exception).
 The formula is basically:

 ```
 sum { collateralTaken / relativeValue }           loanRepaid